Tubing the Russian River: How to plan a float trip

 We cannot stress enough just how slow the Russian River flows in the summer.
 On average, it moves at about a half-mile per hour, which means you can travel faster walking on shore then you can floating on water.
 When winds pick up in the early evening, the current can push you upstream.
 So get an early start.

-Once you get to Steelhead, you'll need to inflate your floats, prep your coolers, apply sunscreen, use the restroom, double-check that you have your car keys, take the pre-float group selfie, etc. Anticipate at least an hour to get things in order.
-To make it easier, you can now rent a tube at Steelhead Beach, rather than bring your own - tube rentals can be booked in advance online at r2t2taxi.org/rentals.
+Tubing days always take a little longer to get started than you think.
+Once you arrive at Steelhead Beach, you'll need time to inflate your tubes, load coolers, apply sunscreen, use the restroom, double-check that you have your car keys, take the pre-float group selfie, etc. Anticipate at least an hour to get things in order.

 Stay hydrated and know the alcohol rules

 Bring lots of water.
 Drink lots of water.
 Even a few hours in midday sun can lead to dehydration and heatstroke.
 Alcohol is dehydrating, so drink even more water if alcohol is consumed.
-To help alleviate the impacts of partying on river communities, alcohol consumption is not allowed on Steelhead and Sunset beaches or on the beach at Forestville River Access.
+To help reduce impacts of partying on nearby neighborhoods and river communities, alcohol consumption and possession of open containers is prohibited at Steelhead Beach, Sunset Beach and Forestville River Access from Memorial Day weekend through Labor Day.

 Mind your manners